my-chrome-extensions-inc/my-online-learning-downloader/README.md

 Leave a rating or review if this extension has helped you.

 ---

+### Bug fixes in version 1.1.39.2
+Live-lesson recorded sessions can now be downloaded again, along with their captions.

 ### Bug fixes in version 1.1.39.0
 In some video courses, the first chapter showing the course introduction would not be in the list of downloadable content.
 This has been fixed.